theokont/YouTubeToSpotify/README.md

 In order to use the Spotify and Youtube APIs we need the following:

 1.**Spotify**: ClientID, Client Secret
-Go to https://developer.spotify.com/dashboard/login and create a new app
+Go to https://developer.spotify.com/dashboard/login and create a new app.
-After agreeing to the terms you will have access to the application's Client ID and Client Secret
+After agreeing to the terms you will have to go to **EDIT SETTINGS** and add `http://127.0.0.1:8080/callback/` in
+**Redirect URIs**.
+Now you are set and have access to the application's Client ID and Client Secret.

 2.**Youtube**: Api key
-Go to https://console.developers.google.com/apis/api/youtube.googleapis.com/credentials and click on
+Go to https://console.developers.google.com/apis/api/youtube.googleapis.com/credentials and create a new application.
+Then, click on:
 **Create Credentials** -> **Api Key**

 ## Setup